bbc/digital-paper-edit-firebase/README.md

 };

 ```
+If you do change this and you want Travis to run deployment, you will need to encrypt it using Travis CLI's `encrypt-file` feature and recommit `.env.enc`.

 ## Local Development

 You must setup the Firebase credentials in order to develop the project - as mentioned in above [section](#Firebase-specific-configuration).
 If you are BBC staff, please sign into the corporate GCP account.
 Firebase can be free, but some parts of the app may not work.
 In root of the project (`cd digital-paper-edit-firebase`):

 ```sh